 Leaving his suitcases where they were, he walked farther inside the spacious foyer, his footsteps leaving tracks

 How the hell were they going to stay here for two weeks?
 It would take that long just to make the downstairs

-room keys.
+been room keys.
 His gaze moved past the desk, landing on the staircase.
-Even though it was covered with a film of dust,
+Even though it was covered with a film

-probably been pretty grand.
-Now she was just a tired old woman in a faded, tattered gown that was sorely outdated.
+had probably been pretty grand.
+Now she was just a tired old woman in a faded, tattered gown that was sorely

 “Boo,” a woman said in a very dry, sultry voice from behind him.